physrisk/website-source/articles/2013/watts-strogatz-model.md

 Interactive HTML5 applet
 ------------------------

-Bellow you can find a HTML 5 applet, which illustrates how the small world networks can be generated.
+Below you can find a HTML 5 applet, which illustrates how the small world networks can be generated.
 In the applet you can select a number of nodes in the network, \\\(  N \\\), and a probability to create a random edge, \\\(  p \\\).
 Using mouse wheel you can zoom in and out of